reczoo/FuxiCTR/README.md

 # FuxiCTR

+This is a fork from the official release at https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR.

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
 FuxiCTR provides an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.
 It also supports the development of [Open-CTR-Benchmark](https://openbenchmark.github.io/ctr-prediction), making open benchmarking for CTR prediction available.